 HAZARDS AROUND THE OIL DRILLING RIG LOCATION

-Cranes lift relatively distant heavy loads high into the air and swing around to move them over intervening obstructions.
+Cranes lift relatively distant heavy loads into the air and swing around to move them over intervening obstructions.
 The resulting hazard is that a load may pass over people in the oil rig without them being aware.
-If a crane is working on location, ensure that you remain aware of what it is doing.
+If a crane is working on location, ensure you remain aware of what it is doing.

 Moving vehicles, including forklifts

 Trucks, cranes, and forklifts are fitted with reversing alarms.
 This is done for a good reason.
-If you can hear a rapid beeping above all the other noises in a location, a vehicle is very close to you going backward, which in turn means that the driver may not be able to see you.
+If you can hear a rapid beeping above all the other noises in a location, a vehicle is very close to you going backward, which means the driver may not be able to see you.
 Look around to check where it is and what it is doing.

 The easiest method for anyone, including visitors, to injure themselves at a drilling location without actually doing anything is to be within sight of an arc welder.
 If you see a welder about to “strike an arc,” look away, as the high intensity of ultra-violet light can permanently damage the eye at surprising distances.